 Psychological wholeness makes compassion possible.
 Hate crimes do not exist when everyone in the room is psychologically whole.
 Hate crimes do not exist when everyone sees the human being in front of them, rather than an object who threatens my safety or well-being.
-Disagreements will always be present in life but how we deal with disagreement is a choice; with the evolved choice being a compassionate response.
+Disagreements will always be present in life but how we deal with disagreement is a choice.
 Choosing compassion does not mean there isn’t angst and disliking of other people and difficult situations; but it does mean, through the challenging situation we still see the human being on the other side of the interaction.
-Both people respect the other’s humanity even in the disagreement.
+Both people respect the other’s humanity by valuing the others experience and feelings with as much importance as their own.
 Effective conflict gives rise to innovation, growth, change, and healing.
 Hate and violence stoke the fires of fear, rage, anger, and discord.

 It is time to take responsibility by feeding our compassion instinct deliberately every day.
 It’s a choice that happens in the still and quiet moments of life that seem insignificant, “Would it serve me better to read a book or watch television?” or “Would it serve me better to play a video game or do something that inspires my creativity?”
 The media will not stop feeding violence to the world.
 The only person who can stop feeding your psyche violence is you.
 When many of us choose to take responsibility for what we feed our psyche and we do what it takes to expand our self-awareness, in time, we will gain momentum as a great force, united, to bring goodness and wholeness to humanity.

-Three suggestions to consider that will lead to more self-awareness and more consciously feeding your compassion instinct:
+Three suggestions to consider that will lead to more self-awareness and consciously feeding your compassion instinct:

-1. Mediation is a very effective tool for cultivating compassion and other pro-social emotions, as well as generating more peace and well-being in our lives.
-To cultivate compassion and gain deeper self-awareness meditate every day.
-For those of you who value exercise, meditation is like taking your brain to the gym.
+- Mediation is a very effective tool for cultivating compassion and other pro-social emotions, as well as generating more peace and well-being in our lives.

 Or on my You Tube Channel https://www.youtube.com/channel/UCr4rk37YaL_8flmlyo5kmpg